majeeddl/majeeddl/README.md

 ### Hi there 👋

 Majeed Dourandeesh.
-I am a fullstack developer.
+I am a senior software engineer.
 I started my developing with frontend and then I got interested in backend environment, especially NodeJS  and NoSQL databases.
 I have developed enterprise web applications and now I'm deeply focusing on learning new frontend and backend technologies.

 - 🔭 I’m currently working on ...